cfoust/cy/docs/src/layouts/nodes.md

 ### Dynamic

-Functions passed to dynamic properties are invoked with a single argument, the current value of `:node` of this `:borders` node.
+`:title` and `:title-bottom`

+1. The dimensions of the space available to either property as a tuple, `[rows, cols]`. `rows` is always `1`, but this structure is preserved for consistency.
+1. The current value of `:node`.

+All other properties:

+1. The current value of `:node`.

 ## Tabs